What’s the Difference Between In Situ and Ex Situ Conservation?

 ⚠️ Significant Limitations

-Key Differences Compared Side by side analysis
+Key Differences Compared

 Understanding the fundamental differences between these approaches helps clarify when each is most appropriate and how they can work together effectively.